Jeff Zgonina

 Jeffrey Marc Zgonina (/skəˈninə/ skə-NEE-nə; born May 24, 1970) is an American football coach and former player.
-He most recently served as the defensive line coach for the Dallas Cowboys.
+He currently serves as the defensive line coach for the St. Louis Battlehawks of the United Football League (UFL).
 He played as a defensive tackle in the National Football League (NFL) for 17 seasons.
 He played college football for the Purdue Boilermakers and was selected by the Pittsburgh Steelers in the seventh round of the 1993 NFL draft.

 Zgonina was a member of the St. Louis Rams that won Super Bowl XXXIV and also played for the Carolina Panthers, Atlanta Falcons, Indianapolis Colts, Miami Dolphins, and Houston Texans.
 As a coach, he has been a member of the Houston Texans, New York Giants, San Francisco 49ers, and Washington Commanders.

 High school

 Zgonina attended Carmel High School in Mundelein and was a letterman in football, basketball, hockey, and track and field.
 In football, he won All-East Suburban Catholic Conference honors, All-Area honors, All-County honors, and All-State honors.